Promoting long-term peace, security and effective governance in Somalia.

 AMISOM also contributes to: enabling security conditions for the provision of humanitarian assistance to reach needy populations; building and strengthening the capacity of Somali stakeholders in conflict resolution, mediation and management; restoring the rule of law and fostering the adoption of the principles of democratic policing and good governance.

-- Allowances for AMISOM troops;
+- Contribution to allowances for AMISOM troops;

 - Salaries and allowances for the police component of the mission;